MrMicky-FR/Better-Commands/README.md

 # BetterCommands
 A small Bukkit librairy that allow you to create commands a lot faster.

-**Actually the project is still in beta and is not finish for the moment**
+**Actually the project is still in beta and you should not use it if you don't know what you are doing as it can break compatibility with some plugins**

 **Java 8 is a prerequisite for BetterCommands!**